 - Providing support to alarm management

-- Conducting specific HFE analyses, such as: task analysis, link analysis, training needs analysis, workload analysis and human error analysis
+- Conducting specific HFE analyses, such as: task analysis, link analysis, training needs analysis, workload analysis and human reliability analysis

 Who is it for?